-Homework 5%: Your instructor will assign homework on a daily basis.
-Homework consists mostly of written exercises, but may also be reading a text or studying for a quiz or some type of oral preparation.
+Homework 10%: Your instructor will assign homework on a daily basis.
+This may be reading, writing, exercises from the textbook, learning for a quiz or some type of oral preparation.
 You cannot learn the material and make good use of class time without daily preparation.
-Plan to spend about half an hour every day on practicing German (doing homework, studying grammar, learning vocabulary, etc.).
-Your instructor will review your homework and provide you with feedback.
+Plan to spend about half an hour daily on practicing German.
+Your instructor will collect and mark your homework and provide you with feedback.